aryand2006/NOVA-Browser/README.md

 This will launch the browser interface at `http://localhost:3000`.

-### Project Structure

-The React implementation is organized as follows:

 ### Creating a Real Browser Application

 To convert this concept into a working browser with a GUI, several components would need to be added: